-Energy, water and waste treatment are indispensable to the economic and social development of over seven billion human beings.
+Energy and water are indispensable to the economic and social development of over seven billion human beings.
 Because these activities are strategic for humanity, GDF SUEZ aims to become a major benchmark in sustainable development, and water stewardship.

-The two lines of business - energy and water - of GDF SUEZ, are dealing directly with the major issues of integrated water resources management and sanitation.
+The lines of business of GDF SUEZ are dealing directly with the major issues of integrated water resources management.
 In this context of heightened social, political and regulatory pressures, the Group provides solutions for the long term: GDF SUEZ has chosen to include water as a key factor in each of its operating processes in order to maintain a balanced ecological footprint, to promote sustainable installations for its own industrial plants and for its clients and encourage research and innovation for new technologies.